hjfisher/SNISPF-HJ/README.md

 ```

 **Pool shows all pairs as dead**
-- Check that `CONNECT_IPS` are reachable on port 443.
+- Check that `CONNECT_IPS` are reachable on port 443 with a real TLS handshake
+  (not just TCP — some hosts accept the connection but drop the TLS layer).
 - Raise `HEALTH_CHECK_TIMEOUT` to `6`.
 - Raise `DEAD_THRESHOLD` to `0.90`.